sameer-patel-dev/sameer-patel-dev/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=sameer-patel-dev.sameer-patel-dev&style=flat-square&color=0088cc)

-I'm a final year student pursuing Bachelors's in Information Technology 🎓 from KJ Somaiya College of Engineering 🏛.
+I have recently completed my Bachelors's in Information Technology 🎓 from KJ Somaiya College of Engineering 🏛.
+I am currently working as a Technology Trainee at RBL Bank.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨. 💻.
-I'm currently into Data Science and Software Development 🕸️ and working on my Data Structures and Algorithms 🤓.
+I'm currently into Data Science and Software Development 🕸️ and working on my Data Structures and Algorithms. 🤓